flarely/honkers/.github/ISSUE_TEMPLATE/others.md

 ---
 name: others
-about: Describe this issue template's purpose here.
+about: other issues not listed.
 title: "[others]"
 labels: others
 assignees: ''